Cartographic creations – Refine symbology

 You have now achieved a smooth light-to-dark color scheme.
 You'll make one more change.
 The transition between pink and orange is more varied and interesting than the one between orange and white.
 You'll stretch the interesting part out so it takes up more space on the color scheme.

-16. Click the orange color stop and change Position to 75 percent.
+19. Click the orange color stop.
+Change Position to 75 percent.

 Orange color stop with Position set to 75 percent

-17. Click Save to a style.
+20. Click Save to a style.
 For Name, type Ice Melt.
-Click OK twice.

 Map with pink, orange, and white color scheme

-Choosing and creating color schemes with a clear transition from light to dark makes the map easier for everyone to read, however, it's especially important to allow people with color blindness to read your map.
-Next, you'll test how well your color scheme works for different kinds of color vision.
+Choosing and creating color schemes with a clear transition from light to dark makes the map easier for everyone to read.
+However, it's especially important to allow people with color blindness to read your map.
+You'll test how well your color scheme works for different kinds of color vision.

-18. On the ribbon, click the View tab.
-In the Accessibility group, click the lower half of the Color Vision Simulator button and click Deuteranopia.
+22. On the ribbon, click the View tab.
+In the Accessibility group, click the lower half of the Color Vision Simulator button and choose Deuteranopia.

 Deuteranopia in the Color Vision Simulator menu